1. VALUES AND ETHICS

 - demonstrate an initial understanding of the role of the social worker

-- demonstrate motivation and commitment to become a social worker
+- demonstrate motivation and commitment to becoming a social worker

 - identify my own potential strengths and challenges in relation to the role of social worker